 But even when filming began on Sesame Street and the world was starting to appreciate what the team had created, the documentary reveals that the series still had its major challenges.
 Some of these challenges included the staff working non-stop on set, struggling to develop countless new jingles and attempting to find ways to tackle touching topics such as racism and death.

-Overall, having watched Sesame Street a lot as a young boy, I found this documentary highly insightful, pleasing with many heartfelt and sad moments.
+Overall, having watched Sesame Street a lot as a young boy, I found this documentary highly insightful, and pleasing with many heartfelt and sad moments.
 Have you ever wondered how one of the world’s most beloved TV programs came to be?
 Well, the answers are here.
 It’s a positive experience that gives deep insights thanks to old set footage and interviews from key cast and crew.
 Getting the series off the ground had its challenges behind the scenes, and I found myself surprised by this documentary’s information.
 I found this documentary, in the end, to be fascinating.
-Street Gang: How We Got to Sesame Street (2021) is Now Available in select Cinemas and on Digital.